erikher/Uncovering-spatial-representations-in-large-scale-recordings/README.md

 The data needs to be downloaded and the directories referenced appropriately where relevant.

-This has been tested on a Macbook Pro M2, macOS Ventura (13) using the following versions:
+This has been tested on a Macbook Pro M2, macOS Ventura (13) using the following versions (Note, due to tensorflow issues on Mac, a Windows 11 Lenovo Thinkpad Intel i7 was used for Cebra computations):

 Open-source software: Jupyter notebook 6.4.8, Python version 3.9.12, MySQL 5.7